- Competitive Analysis

 Like I said at the beginning of this guide, local SEO for franchises can feel a lot like herding cats.
 That’s why I highly recommend you find a marketing agency that specializes in SEO for franchises.

-Over two years, organic visits to the website increased 4,900 percent.
+Over two years, organic visits to the website increased by 4,900%.
 You can read the entire franchise marketing case study to see our approach.
 Need help?
 Contact us here, and I look forward to helping your franchise grow!

 About The Author: Betsy is Blue Corona's Digital Content Manager.
 When she’s not directing Blue Corona's corporate digital content campaigns she’s urban exploring with her wife, diving into the latest marketing trends, or teaching horseback riding lessons.
 Twitter: @educatedbets